 Editing in Google Docs

-Multiple people making changes during an edit often leads to the introduction of errors and can drastically increase the time it takes to complete an edit.
-I am happy to work with authors who want to make live edits while I’m working on the file, but those edits are charged by the hour.
+Authors making changes during an edit can also drastically increase the time it takes to complete an edit.
+I am happy to take the extra time and work with authors who want to make edits and comments while I’m working on a file, but those edits are charged by the hour.

-Large Google Doc files can begin to have trouble loading when a lot of suggestions and comments are added to the document.
-If you have a full-length book and want more than a light edit, it is often beneficial to break the manuscript up into separate documents to reduce the file size and make loading faster.
+Google Docs (especially on my poor old computer) can struggle with large files when a lot of suggestions and comments are added.
+If you have a full-length book and want more than a light edit, I may need to break the manuscript into several separate documents to keep the file loading smoothly.